This post is about the best oil pastels for beginners. Oil pastels are such a fun medium that I have loved since childhood.

 Best Oil Pastels For Beginners

-I would recommend this set to anyone who doesn’t want to spend a lot.
-This set is also good as a test pack to see if you even like using oil pastels.
 Even though they are labeled as “junior artist” don’t let that throw you off!
 They are good beginner quality and come with a nice array of colors.
-This is a great set for students to get emerged in the oil pastel world.
-I started with this set many many moons ago. π
+This is a great set for students to emerge in the oil pastel world.
+I started with this set many many moons ago. 🙂

 Pentel Arts makes great oil pastels.
 As with any beginner set, you will learn a lot with them before you invest in higher-quality oil pastels.
 This set is another option when looking for the best oil pastels for beginners.